orvi-tmp/learning-c-with-pebble/README.md

 Finally, a special thanks to [Juan Sanchez](https://twitter.com/juansanchez) for his beautiful artwork.

 So, enjoy the book.
-Some very intelligent people -- and myself -- have worked hard to produce something that is readable and packed with examples and code and projects.
+Some very intelligent people have worked hard to produce something that is readable and packed with examples and code and projects.
 We all hope you find this a great way to learn the C programming language on Pebble smartwatches.

 <img src='mike.png'>